 Content marketing is one of the most effective strategies for inbound and digital marketing.
 Content raises awareness of your brand, builds trust with your audience and turns them into customers who may become product evangelists.
-Content marketing is related to both your company’s own website and blog as well as social media platforms such as Twitter, Facebook, Pinterest which have audiences that are exploring new content on a daily basis.
+Content marketing is related to both your company’s website and blog as well as social media platforms such as Twitter, Facebook, and Pinterest which have audiences that are exploring new content daily.

 What is the content experience?

 For example; I like swimming.
-If you take me to swimming on a snowy day, probably it would not be the best swimming experience I have ever had (I know there are Nordic people swimming in ice-cold waters, I am not one of them).
+If you take me swimming on a snowy day, probably it would not be the best swimming experience I have ever had (I know Nordic people are swimming in ice-cold waters, I am not one of them).

 Therefore, the channel, time, frequency or rather content distribution are also as important as the content.
-There are many software tools that can help marketers reach the right customer via the right channel with the right message at the right time such as Nudge (helps identify which accounts to contact) and Crystal Knows (helps personalize your message taking into account the recipient’s personality).
+Many software tools can help marketers reach the right customer via the right channel with the right message at the right time such as Nudge (helps identify which accounts to contact) and Crystal Knows (helps personalize your message taking into account the recipient’s personality).

 Here we focus on creating the content but feel free to examine our AI in marketing section to explore other parts of the content experience.

-What are AI uses cases in content marketing?
+What are AI use cases in content marketing?

 AI can assist organizations in content ideation by facilitating content creation, curation and distribution, and analysis of the content’s performance.

-With the help of NLP and natural language generation (NLG) technologies, organizations can fasten the process of content creation.
-Though content creation bots are not equipped to create complete emotionally moving blog articles yet, it can create content such as text, image, and sound.
+With the help of generative AI, NLP and natural language generation (NLG) technologies, organizations can fasten the process of content creation.
+Content creation bots can create content such as text, image, and sound.